mit-ccrg/ml4c3-mirror/README.md

     ```

 ## Why does `ml4c3` exist?
-When a researcher joins an academic data science group, they get access to a
+When a researcher joins an academic research group, they get access to a workstation or
-workstation or server and some data.
-Perhaps a more senior researcher shares some code
+server and some data.
+Sometimes a more senior researcher shares some code via email or
-via email or Dropbox.
-It usually consists of a long `main.py` script with outdated
+Dropbox -- usually a long `main.py` script with now-outdated dependencies.
+Nothing is
-depdencies.
-Nothing is documented.
-The manuscript does not link to an open-source GitHub
+documented.
+A manuscript published using the code does not link to an open-source GitHub
 repo, nor does it sufficiently document the steps and settings needed to reproduce the
 results.
+The paper merely includes the familar phrase "code is available upon request".

-The new researcher spends their first week trying to set up their environment so they
+The researcher spends their first week trying to set up their compute environment so they
 can simply run their predecessor's pipeline.
+The packages need updating, and a library was
-The next two weeks are spent understanding
+compiled in a special way, but nobody knows exactly how.
+The next two weeks are spent
-the code.
-Eventually, the new researcher refactor the entire pipeline.
-A month later,
+understanding the code.
+Eventually, the researcher refactors the entire pipeline.
+A month
-they start training models.
+later, they start training models.

-This is too common in academia.
+This story is too common in academia.
 We think there is a better way, so we built `ml4c3` to:
 - address limitations of Jupyter notebooks, one-off scripts, and glue-code.
 - enhance collaborative workflow between researchers, following best practices.
-- increase efficiency via excellent documentation and modular code; several group members work with the same data and/or have similar computational needs.
+- increase efficiency via excellent documentation and modular code.

 ## How do I use `ml4c3`?
 See the [`ml4c3` wiki](https://github.com/aguirre-lab/ml4c3/wiki).